simones99/operation-cv/README.md

-# CV Tailor Agent
+# 🧠 Operation CV

+### Tailor your CV with AI—privately and locally.
-A privacy-first, local AI tool to tailor your CV to any job description.
-Built with Python, Streamlit, and local LLMs (via LM Studio), this app helps you generate a job-specific CV and estimate your interview probability—all on your machine, with no data leaving your device.
+Operation CV is a privacy-first, local AI-powered tool that helps you rewrite and optimize your CV for any job description—entirely on your machine.
+Built with Python, Streamlit, and local LLMs via LM Studio, this app parses your CV and job descriptions, scores relevance, tailors your content, and estimates your interview probability—all without sending a single byte to the cloud.
 ---

-## Features
+## 🚀 Features
-- **Robust CV & JD Parsing:** Supports PDF, DOCX, and TXT for both CV and job description.
-Handles real-world CV sectioning.
+  ### 📄 CV & Job Description Parsing
+    Upload your CV and job description in PDF, DOCX, or TXT formats.
+The app robustly extracts sections from real-world, messy CVs and JDs.
+  ### 📊 Section Relevance Scoring
-- **Automatic Section Relevance:** Semantic similarity scoring for each CV section vs. the job description, with bar chart visualization.
+    Each CV section is semantically compared to the job description.
+Get a visual bar chart showing what matches—and what doesn’t.
+  ###	🧬 AI Tailoring with Local LLMs
-- **Local LLM Tailoring:** Uses LM Studio (Mistral or other local models) to rewrite your CV for the target job and industry.
+    Run your favorite Mistral, LLaMA 3, or other models locally via LM Studio to rewrite your CV for the job and industry you choose.
-- **Industry-Aware Prompting:** Custom instructions for different industries/sectors.
-- **Interview Probability Estimate:** Calculates your chance of getting an interview before and after tailoring, based on semantic and skill overlap.
-- **User-Friendly UI:** Streamlit interface with error handling, file upload, and download of tailored CV (DOCX/PDF).
+  ### 🧠 Interview Probability Estimation
+    See a before-and-after estimate of how likely your CV is to land an interview, based on keyword and semantic overlap.
+  ### 🏭 Industry-Aware Prompting
+  Custom prompts guide the LLM based on the selected industry—tech, finance, healthcare, and more.
+  ### 🖼️ Streamlit UI
+  A smooth, responsive UI with file upload, live previews, downloadable results, and error handling—all in a single-page web app.

 ---

-## Quick Start
+## ⚡ Quick Start

 ### 1. **Install Python 3.10 or 3.11**
 - Use [pyenv](https://github.com/pyenv/pyenv) or your OS package manager.